bcgov/PaymentCommonComponent/README.md

 DROP automates the manual process of finding and reporting discrepancies between line-of-business Ministry transactions and the Provincial Treasury's bank and cash management deposit files.

-Transaction data from Ministry sales represents one half of the data and is received via STFP.
+Payment-transaction data from the line-of-business represents one half of the data and is received via STFP.

 Deposit data from Provincial Treasury of the Province of British Columbia is also obtained via sftp and comes in three formats:
 - TDI34 files - In person POS Transactions